mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-ideal-team-player.md

 path: "/bookshelf/the-ideal-team-player"
 ---

-## How to Recognize and Cultivate The Three Essential Virtues

 ## I. Brief Summary

 This book was recommended to me by my boss at Builders Vision.
 His management style is inspired by the ethos from this book.
 Using a compelling narrative about a company in crisis, Patrick Lencioni provides practical tips on identifying key traits in job interviews and fostering them on your current team.

 ## II.
 Big Ideas